yoriiis/dev.to/projects/danger-review/README.md

 This repository serves as the reference code for the article [Automating merge request reviews with Danger on GitLab](https://dev.to/yoriiis/automating-merge-request-reviews-with-danger-on-gitlab-39k1).

-It contains the minimal monorepo structure and example type packages described in the post.
+It contains the code examples described in the article.